 Let’s dive into how software solutions support a safe retail environment.

-Opting to control store capacities through specific appointment times or reserving certain store hours strictly for appointment only, has become a productive source of revenue in the home furnishings industry.
+Opting to control store capacities through specific appointment times or reserving certain store hours strictly for appointment only is a productive source of revenue in the home furnishings industry.
 Appointments present a method of safe retailing to serve your customers that may have hesitations about walking into a crowded store.

 As customers set appointments via phone, email, or web, STORIS’ Customer Experience Management (CXM) technology can be used to assign appointments to a specific sales associate.
 CXM applications enable associates to track key details to help them plan their use of time during the customer’s appointment and make for efficient use of their visit.